 - ability to develop detailed and accurate resources

 - library experience preferred but not required

-Work Hours/Stipend: The assistantships start in the fall 2017 and runs through the end of the summer 2018 semester.
+Work Hours/Stipend: The assistantships start in the fall 2018 and runs through the end of the spring 2019 semester.
 The assistantship requires 20 hours of work each week during the academic term, and may include evenings or weekends.
-The stipend is $9,600.00 and may, depending upon the availability of funds, provide for a waiver of nine hours of matriculation or out-of-state fees each semester.
+The stipend is $11,800.00 and will include a tuition waiver of nine hours each semester.

-To Apply: Complete the University Libraries Graduate Assistantship online application form at https://fsu.qualtrics.com/SE/?SID=SV_094hYruYKvrTyWV.
-Applicants will be selected for in-person interviews with University Libraries’ staff from the pool of applications.
+To Apply: Complete the University Libraries Graduate Assistantship online application form at https://fsu.qualtrics.com/jfe/form/SV_8BRkH8u6WS42fLn.
+The deadline for submission for 2018-2019 year is May 4, 2018.
+Applicants will be selected for in-person interviews with University Libraries’ staff from the pool of applications in early June.